NHS Lanarkshire is responding to a rise in the number of cases of syphilis diagnosed by its Sexual Health Service.

 “Anyone who thinks they have symptoms of syphilis, or are otherwise at risk of infection, should also be tested.
 Once diagnosed, treatment for syphilis is both effective and usually straightforward.”

-Alternatively, people can make a sexual health clinic appointment by calling 0845 6187191.
+People can make a sexual health clinic appointment by calling 0300 303 0251.
 The line is open Monday to Friday 9.00 am to 4.45pm.
-This option is recommended for anyone who is experiencing symptoms of syphilis.
+Alternatively, check the services section of the website for drop-in clinics which do not require an appointment.

 What is Syphilis?